OptimChain/Main/_posts/Network_Telemetry_Monitoring.md

 CRM Model Advantages:

-High Churn Rates: Due to market maturity, small inconviences in price can cause customers to move carriers.
+*  Churn Rates: Due to market maturity, small inconviences in price can cause customers to move carriers.
 CRM is in the frontline to understand customer interactions.

-Massive Data Collection:
+* Massive Data Collection:

-Main product of customers is the call containing time-series stamps, source, destination, and network details.
+* Main product of customers is the call containing time-series stamps, source, destination, and network details.
 Status of network components are also available.

 ### Types of Data:

-Call Details Data:
+Call Details Data: Record of all calls through the provider

 Metrics:
-  Average Call Duration
+ * Average Call Duration
-  % No-answer Calls
+ * % No-answer Calls
-  % Calls from/ to a different area code
+ * % Calls from/ to a different area code
-  % Weekday Calls (Monday- Friday)
+ * % Weekday Calls (Monday- Friday)
-  % of Daytime Calls (9 am- 5 pm)
+ * % of Daytime Calls (9 am- 5 pm)
-  Average # Calls Received Per Day
+ * Average # Calls Received Per Day
-  Average # Calls Originated Per Day
+ * Average # Calls Originated Per Day
-  # Unique Area Codes Called over certain
-Time period (P)
+ * # Unique Area Codes Called over certain Time period (P)

+Texting Data:

+4G/5G Data:

 Network Data:
   Engineering data mainly used for network fault isolation